Urban Studies

 Accelerated Master's Program

-Undergraduate students from the Fordham Colleges with a GPA above 3.5 will be invited to apply for early admission to the master’s degree program in Urban Studies in the second semester of their junior year.
+Undergraduate students in Fordham colleges with a GPA above 3.5 and a background in urban studies are invited to apply for early admission to the master's degree program in urban studies in the second semester of their junior year.
 Students applying for this option are not required to submit GRE scores.
-Students admitted to the Urban Studies Master’s Program under the early admissions policy will take the two 5000-level required core courses during their senior year (Issues in Urban Studies and Urban Political Processes).
-These courses will count toward the bachelor’s degree (which is awarded at the end of the fourth year) and are accepted for the master’s, which can be completed by the May of the following year under full-time study.
+Students admitted to the urban studies master's program under the early admissions policy will take the three required core courses during their senior year (URST 5000 Issues in Urban Studies, URST 5020 Urban Political Processes, and URST 6200 Research Skills in Urban Studies).
+These courses will count toward the bachelor's degree (which is awarded at the end of the fourth year) and are accepted for the master's, which can be completed by the May of the following year under full-time study.

 Program Activities